-We recommend that private FM be pushed into even smaller towns.
-In fact, the suggestion in the consultation paper that towns with population up to 1 lac be covered is a good suggestion.
+Without any hesitation, we would recommend that private FM be pushed into even smaller towns.
+In fact, the suggestion in the consultation paper that towns with population up o 1 lac be covered is a good suggestion.

 However, what is critical to ensure is that the stations that come up in these small towns are viable economically.
 If economic viability is not there, there is unlikely to be any interest amongst private broadcasters.
 In that case, these small towns could end up in the same situation that we find many of the current D stations of the North East to be in.